The Android Platform Security Model (2023): Implementation

 \item \emph{Runtime permissions}: These are permissions with protection level \texttt{dangerous} and apps must both declare them in their manifest as well as request users grant them during use.
 These permissions are guarding commonly used sensitive user data, and depending on how critical they are for the current functioning of an application, different strategies for requesting them are recommended~\cite{url-permission-request-guidance}.
 While runtime permissions are fairly fine-grained to support auditing and enforcement in-depth, they are grouped into logical permissions using the \texttt{permissionGroup} attribute.
 When requesting runtime permissions, the group appears as a single permission to avoid over-prompting.

-\item \emph{Special Access permissions}: For permissions that expose more or are higher risk than runtime permissions there exists a special class of permissions with much higher granting friction that the application cannot show a runtime prompt for.
-Specific examples are device admin, notification listeners, or installing packages.
+\item \emph{Special permissions}: For resources that are either considered higher risk than those protected by runtime permissions or that are otherwise special cases, there exists a separate class of permissions with much higher granting friction than the permission dialogs for runtime permissions.
 In order for a user to allow an application to use a special access permission, the user must go to settings and manually grant the permission to the application.
+Specific examples to special access permissions are device admin, notification listeners, unrestricted network data access, or---critically---installing other packages.
+While the particular special permissions differ significantly, a commonality is that they are either niche use cases and/or too complicated to present as a runtime permission in the sense that they are not gating access to some clear pieces of personal data that users can directly relate to.

 \item \emph{Privileged permissions}: These permissions are for pre-installed applications only and allow privileged actions such as modifying secure settings or carrier billing.
-They typically cannot be granted by users during run-time but OEMs grant them by whitelisting the \texttt{privileged} permissions for individual apps~\cite{url-android-priv-perm-whitelist} in the system image.
+They typically cannot be granted by users during run-time but OEMs grant them by allowlisting the \texttt{privileged} permissions for individual apps~\cite{url-android-priv-perm-whitelist} in the system image.

 \texttt{Privileged} protection level permissions are usually coupled with the \texttt{signature} level.